-Before moving to analyze the effects of the Field Reservation Policy, it is useful to discuss the hypotheses and potential mechanisms.
+Before studying the effects of the Field Reservation Policy, it is useful to discuss the hypotheses and potential mechanisms.
 What is the expected effect of the policy?
 In general, regardless of the policy, farmers have three options: continue working in agriculture, work in other sectors, or retire.
-As mentioned in Section 2, most (smallscale) farmers would combine work in agriculture and other sectors like forestry and construction.
+As mentioned in Section 2, most (small-scale) farmers would combine work in agriculture and other sectors like forestry and construction.
 Farmers can also choose to either stay on their farms or move elsewhere to look for better opportunities.
 When the policy is implemented, the relative value of working in agriculture decreases, as the farmer can choose to stop farming and still get partial compensation from their land.
 Hence, there are three channels through which the policy can affect the eligible farmers who choose to reserve their farms: 1) Farmers moving to work in other sectors but staying in their location, 2) Farmers moving away from their farms to find better opportunities in other sectors, and 3) Farmers going into early retirement.
-In my analysis, I focus on the two first channels.